-Unrestricted funds

-These funds comprise the net resource revenue of the School, including donations, expendable at the discretion of the Council in furtherance of the objects of the School.
+Unrestricted funds comprise the net resource revenue of the School, including donations, expendable at the discretion of the Council in furtherance of the objects of the School.
+Restricted funds comprise income which is provided for a specific purpose or with conditions attached by the donor.